codingwhite/geeksforgeeks-as-books/README.md

-# geeksforgeeks-in-books
+# geeksforgeeks as books

-Have you ever wished you can read awesome stuff on [geeksforgeeks.org][1] on you iPad in epub format?
+Have you ever wished you can read the awesome stuff on [geeksforgeeks.org][1] on you iPad in epub format?
 Or mobi format on your Kindle?
 Well, now you have it.
-Look under the goodies and enjoy reading!
+Look under the directory `goodies` and enjoy reading!

 Right now we have a book called `Advanced Data Structure` in both epub and mobi format.